top of page

 LEARN MORE ABOUT COURTNEY

-Courtney Welch is an East Bay native, experienced civic leader, proud mother of two, and Councilmember for the city of Emeryville.
+Courtney Welch is an Oakland native, experienced civic leader, proud mother of two, and Councilmember for the city of Emeryville, currently serving as Mayor.
+Courtney's appointment to Mayor marked a historic moment for the city of Emeryville, as the first Black woman to serve in the role.

-Courtney has a long track record of community service, including previously serving as an elected Assembly District 15 delegate to the California Democratic Party and secretary, chair, and political director of the California Young Democrats Black Caucus.
-Courtney currently serves on the Alameda County Housing and Community Development Advisory Board, Alameda County Commission on the Status of Women, the Center for the Vulnerable Child-Children's Hospital Oakland Consumer Advisory Board, and served on the City of Emeryville Housing Committee.
+Courtney has a long track record of community service, including serving as an elected Assembly District 15 delegate to the California Democratic Party and as the former secretary, chair, and political director of the California Young Democrats Black Caucus.
+Courtney currently serves on the Alameda County Housing and Community Development Advisory Board, the Center for the Vulnerable Child-Children's Hospital Oakland Consumer Advisory Board, the Homeownership SF Board of Directors, and the Oakland Elizabeth House Board of Directors.
+In 2023, Courtney was appointed to be an Assembly District 18 delegate by Assemblymember Mia Bonta.

 Regional Bodies Appointments